Zaprogramiacz/MobileDevDiary/content/posts/tdd-in-swift-ui-part-one/index.md

 - over the text there is a header in a form of the image that is centered

 #### As a user I can get a new joke
-- when the button "Tell me another!" is tapped, the API request fetching a new random joke is triggered
+- when you tap the button "Tell me another!", the API request fetching a new random joke is triggered { check formatting }
-- during the request we replace a joke with loading indication text - "Making up a joke 🤭"
+- during the request a joke is replaced with loading indication text - "Making up a joke 🤭"
-- when the request succeeds we display a new joke in a place of loading indication text ("Making up a joke 🤭")
+- when the request is successful a new joke in a place of loading indication text is displayed ("Making up a joke 🤭")
-- when the request fails we replace a joke with the text - "I couldn't come up with a good joke.
+- when the request fails a joke is replaced with the following text - "I couldn't come up with a good joke.
 Can I get another try? 🤔"

 ### Design
 (Please don't judge me design skills 😅)

 ![joke_app_designs](images/joke_app_designs.png)

+As we already agreed that I'm not an expert in desing, we won't be focusing on making it pixel perfect.
+We want to have all the elements look the same like on the design, but spacing can be a bit different, and we're ok with it.

 ### API
 For API we're going to use [Official Joke API](https://github.com/15Dkatz/official_joke_api).
 Where the response format looks ⤵️